omgnetwork/elixir-omg/docs/morevp.md

 11. Bob receives the value of `UTXO2` first, Operator receives the value of `UTXO4` second (ideally contract is empty by this point).
 All bonds are refunded.

+### Honest receiver should not start in-flight exits

+An honest user obtaining knowledge about an in-flight transaction **crediting** them **should not** start an exit, otherwise risks having their exit bond slashed.

+The out-of-band process in such event should always put the burden of starting in-flight exits **on the sender**.

+The following scenario demonstrates an attack that is **possible if receivers are too eager to start in-flight exits**:
+1. Mallory spends `UTXO1` in `TX1` to Bob, creating `UTXO2`.
+2. `TX1` is in-flight.
+3. Operator begins withholding blocks while `TX1` is still in-flight.
+4. Bob **eaglerly** starts an exit referencing `TX1` and places `exit bond`.
+5. Mallory spends `UTXO1` in `TX2`.
+6. In period 1 of the exit for `TX1`, Mallory challenges the canonicity of `TX1` by revealing `TX2`.
+7. No one is able to respond to the challenge in period 2, so `TX1` is determined to be non-canonical.
+8. After period 2, Mallory receives Bob’s `exit bond`, no one exits any UTXOs.

+Mallory has therefore caused Bob to lose `exit bond`, even though Bob was acting honestly.

 ### Attack Vectors and Mitigations